Common Career Mistakes and How to Avoid Them

 Stagnation

-- Seek Mentoring: Find a mentor who will offer direction, assistance, collaborations, connections, or point out areas of improvement.
+- Get Mentoring: Find a mentor who will offer guidance, collaborations, connections or highlight areas of improvement.

 Negativity

-Negativity has no place in any workplace.
-It causes people to feel uneasy, making communication difficult again hindering chances to grow.
-Apart from damaging relationships with supervisors and colleagues, it could lead to delays in professional development.
+Negativity should not be a part of any workplace.
+It makes employees feel uncomfortable making communication difficult again hindering chances to grow.
+Apart from damaging relationships with colleagues and supervisors, it could lead to the professional stagnation.

 Tips for Refocusing Negativity

-- Refocus on Positivity: Embrace the positive aspects of your job when feeling overwhelmed
+- Concentrate on Positives: Be aware of all the good aspects to your job when feeling overwhelmed

 Overcommitting Workload

-Overcommitting can lead to burnout, errors, and internal frustration.
-While it’s essential to apply oneself but committing to a level that goes beyond one’s capability can result in less efficiency and expected results.
+In most cases, overcommitting leads to mistakes, burnout, and internal resentment.
+As much as it is essential to apply oneself but committing to a level that goes beyond one’s capability is likely to result in lower efficiency and expected results.

 Reduce Stress by: